mama-cailleach/python-portfolio/python-courses/cisco-python-essentials-2/scorecard-generator/README.md

 ## Changelog / Recent Improvements

+- **Full modular refactor:** Logic split into `models.py`, `team_utils.py`, `input_handler.py`, `game_logic.py`, and `scorecard.py`
-- Added `teams_utils.py` for robust team and squad management.
+- **Robust team manager:** `teams_utils.py` for team and squad management (main folder)
-- Improved striker/non-striker swap logic at the end of overs.
-- Fixed bug: non-striker never appears as eligible to bat after a wicket.
-- Added clear messages for early innings or over endings (e.g., all out).
-- Robust handling for team loading, input, and batting order management.
-- Expanded prompts and error messages for better user experience.
-- Consistent display of captain/wicketkeeper roles in all name lists.
+- **Improved input validation:** All ball-by-ball and selection input is robust, clear, and error-resilient
+- **Edge case handling:** Striker/non-striker swaps, early over/innings ends, did-not-bat, etc.
+- **Legacy support:** Original monolithic script in `legacy/`

 ---

+## Legacy Version

+- The original, all-in-one script (`legacy/scorecard_generator.py`) is included for reference and historical context.
+- **All new features and improvements are in the modular version.**
+- The legacy file is not maintained or recommended for use.

+---

 ## To Improve / TODO

-- Add support for full 20-over innings and second innings with result calculation.
+- Full 20-over support and automatic match result calculation
+- Fine tune the correct logic for legal deliveries and possibilities
-- Export scorecard to file (txt/CSV/JSON).
+- Export scorecards to file (txt/CSV/JSON)
-- Support for other formats (ODI, Test).
+- Support for ODI/Test match formats
-- More summary statistics and user guidance.
+- More summary statistics and user guidance
-- Optional integration with external cricket data APIs.
+- Optional integration with external cricket data APIs
+- Unit/integration tests and CI setup

+---

+## Portfolio Note

+This project demonstrates:
+- **Refactoring from procedural to modular Python**
+- **Best practices in user input, data validation, and code organization**
+- **Growth as a developer — see both the monolithic and modern modular versions**

+Feel free to explore the [Python Portfolio](https://github.com/mama-cailleach/python-portfolio/) for more projects and evolution of coding style.

 ---